DylanDePasquale24/Foodie/Sprint3.md

 Note: To be able to run the tests TestRouterPOSTRecipeCreate and TestRouterGetRecipe, we had to temporarily remove the auth() function that we have in the routes' handlers because it tries to authenticate the user when this is not necessary.

 ## Cypress Tests (Front-end)

+New end-to-end cypress tests were added to test protected routes, jwt interceptor, and the new landing and home pages.

+* 'Visits landing page and checks main elements'
+  * Test updated to check for new elements on landing page

+* New persistent shared database
+  * We have a new shared database in the backend.
+This however involves a slower response time so the e2e tests have wait() functions to allow the backend to respond to the requests.

+* 'Should login with enter key'
+  * The {enter} key stroke can now trigger login and register requests.

+* 'Should not register if email is already in use'
+  * We test that a user who attempts to register with an email that is already in use will receive an error message.

+* 'Should not route to home page if user is not logged in'
+  * We test that the /home route is protected and that a user who is not logged in will be redirected to the login page.

+* 'Should be able to route to home page if user is logged in'
+  * The /home route should be accessible to a user who is logged in.

+* 'Should log out when log out button is pressed'
+  * Test the logout() function and checks that the user is unable to access the /home route after logging out.

 ## Backend API Documentation